ramonsuarez/ramonsuarez.github.io/content/post/beta-groups-internet-entrepreneurship-links.md

 via [betagroup.be](http://www.betagroup.be/)</div>Thanks to [Jean Derely](http://be.linkedin.com/in/jderely) for improving this list on and on.

-In case you do not know about it, the [Beta Group ](http://www.betagroup.be/) is the largest Internet &amp; Tech entrepreneurship networking event in Belgium, with about 350 attendees in each of its monthly meetups.
+In case you do not know about it, the [Beta Group ](http://www.betagroup.be/) is the largest Internet & Tech entrepreneurship networking event in Belgium, with about 350 attendees in each of its monthly meetups.
 The event consists of a pitch slam with six startups showcasing their products, short requests and announcements from the audience (the *live tweets*), and lots of networking over free warm beer.
 A must.

 Disclosure: I am a member of the Beta Group’s council, and proud of it!